issp-center-dev/HPhi/doc/en/source/tutorial/standardmode_en.rst

  zvo_energy.dat zvo_cisajs.dat
  zvo_cisajscktalt.dat

 For Standard mode, all pairs of :math:`\langle n_{i\sigma} \rangle` are calculated as one-body Green's functions and those of :math:`\langle n_{i\sigma} n_{j\sigma'} \rangle` are calculated as two-body Green's functions on the basis of the definition files, ``greenone.def`` and ``greentwo.def``.
 When the accuracy of the Lanczos vectors is sufficient, one-body and two-body Green's functions are calculated by the eigenvectors obtained by the Lanczos method.
 When the accuracy of the Lanczos vectors is *not* sufficient, a message \"Accuracy of Lanczos vector is not enough\" is outputted to the standard output and the one-body and two-body Green's functions are calculated by the eigenvectors obtained by CG method.
-The details of output files are shown in Secs. :ref:`Subsec:energy.dat` , :ref:`Subsec:cgcisajs` , :ref:`Subsec:cisajscktalt`.
+The details of output files are shown in :ref:`Subsec:energy.dat` , :ref:`Subsec:cgcisajs` , :ref:`Subsec:cisajscktalt`.

 **TPQ method**
 """"""""""""""